PRP Treatment Instructions

 What should I avoid before a PRP treatment?

-In general, please avoid smoking, alcohol, and medications or supplements which may interfere with platelet function.
-These include anti-inflammatory medication (e.g. Advil, Motrin, Ibuprofen, Aleve, Naprosyn, etc) and some supplements like glucosamine chondroitin, Ginkgo Biloba, ginseng, garlic, green tea, ginger, Omega 3 fatty acids (fish oil), Vitamin E. Try to avoid these supplements for 5-7 days prior to your treatment.
+For about 1 week before, and 2 weeks after a PRP treatment, please avoid: smoking, alcohol, and medications or supplements which may interfere with platelet function.
+These include anti-inflammatory medication (e.g. Advil, Motrin, Ibuprofen, Aleve, Naprosyn, etc).
+You can use tylenol or acetaminophen instead as tylenol does not interfere with PRP.
+In addition, please try to avoid certain supplements like glucosamine chondroitin, Ginkgo Biloba, ginseng, garlic, green tea, ginger, Omega 3 fatty acids (fish oil), Vitamin E.

 What should I eat or drink before PRP treatments?